-Once lodged, nomination papers are checked to ensure the candidate's name appears on the Parliamentary Roll and the nominators are two electors whose names appear on the electoral roll for the Katikati-Waihi Beach Ward.
+Once lodged, nomination papers are checked to ensure the candidate's name appears on a Parliamentary Roll and the nominators are two electors whose names appear on the electoral roll for the District or subdivision of the District (e.g. community board).

 Each nomination paper lodged requires a deposit of \$200 (inclusive of GST).
-This is refunded if the candidate polls greater than 25% of the votes received for the successful candidate.
+This is refunded if the candidate polls greater than 25% of the lowest successful candidate (for FPP elections).

 Payment of the nomination deposit can be made by electronic bank transfer, eftpos or cash.
 Evidence of an electronic bank transfer will be required to accompany the nomination.
-Cheques are no longer accepted.